FREE Case Evaluation

 “Trisha was great at answering all of my questions.
 I didn’t waste any time and just went with the best.
 The haven’t managed to build such a reputable brand for no apparent reason, obviously they do a great job for their clients.”

 Pain and suffering damages are a type of non-economic damages meant to address an injured person’s physical and emotional suffering.
 Those with serious injuries that were not at-fault for their accident may be entitled to compensation for their pain and suffering.
 Insurance companies do not want to pay victims for this intangible damage.
-Hiring an experienced lawyer that will gather medical documentation and witness testimony is vital in building your case
+Hiring an experienced car accident lawyer that will gather medical documentation and witness testimony is vital in building your case

 In Michigan, you have one year to notify your no-fault insurance carrier of an accident.
 Depending on the exact facts of your accident you may have more or less time to notify and/or sue other parties.
 Some auto-accident policies have specific, shorter windows of time in which you must contact your insurance company or the police written into them.
 The best way to guarantee that you are aware of the best course of action is to call a lawyer who has experience handling Michigan car accident cases as soon as possible.

 You should call your insurance company immediately after a car accident to report any damage to your vehicle or injuries to your person.
 Reporting any injuries early is essential if you intend to apply for no-fault benefits, as insurance companies may try to deny the existence of any injuries not reported in a timely manner.
 Your insurance company may also be able to help you arrange repairs for your vehicle.
 It is important to remember, however, that your insurance company wants to pay you the lowest amount of damages possible and to be careful with how you approach them.
-An auto accident attorney can help guide you through these interactions and safeguard your rights.
+A car crash attorney can help guide you through these interactions and safeguard your rights.

-A lawyer can help you understand your rights after a car accident in addition to negotiating with your car insurance company and/or the negligent driver (and their insurance company) on your behalf and providing representation if your case goes to court.
+A car accident lawyer can help you understand your rights after a car accident in addition to negotiating with your car insurance company and/or the negligent driver (and their insurance company) on your behalf and providing representation if your case goes to court.

 Insurance companies do not want to pay you anything beyond the bare minimum and they will employ every trick that they know to protect their own interests.
-Experienced lawyers like those at the Mike Morse Law Firm understand how these businesses operate and will fight to make sure that you receive the compensation you deserve.
+Experienced car accident lawyers like those at the Mike Morse Injury Law Firm understand how these businesses operate and will fight to make sure that you receive the compensation you deserve.

 For more information on how a car accident attorney can help you, check out this article.

 There is no set timeline for car accident lawsuits, though the average is between a year and a half and two years.
 Keep in mind that every case is different and the length of time is dependent on the cooperation of the insurance company, the presence of appeals, and whether the case goes to trial.
-Calling an experienced attorney that will move your case along at the right pace soon after the accident is the best way to receive your settlement as quickly as possible.
+Calling an experienced car accident injury lawyer that will move your case along at the right pace soon after the accident is the best way to receive your settlement as quickly as possible.